 All Aboard!
-While there is no shortage of Polar Express train rides around Chicago, the problem is that most of the Polar Express rides have already sold out or have a waitlist.
-(For an extensive list, please see Santa in Chicago. ) Don’t worry!
+While there is no shortage of Polar Express train rides around Chicago, the problem is that most of the Polar Express rides sell out early.
+Don’t worry!
 There are plenty of train rides and activities for your little (or big) train fan!

 Interested in more holiday train fun?
 See Trekaroo’s list of Holiday Trains in the Chicago area that will be sure to make your little train fan happy.

 Santa Claus is coming to town!
 Kids and dads won’t mind getting up bright and early for breakfast if it’s at Soldier Field.
 Reserve your seat at their Breakfast with Santa.

 Other activities include an ornament contest, an elaborate train display, and decorating cookies for you (or Santa).
 The also host the Santa Hustle fun run on December 3, 2022.

 The Swissotel Chicago will be hosting a Santa Suite again this year.
 Beginning November 20, 2022, ts 2,000-square-foot Presidential Suite into Santa’s Chicago holiday home where he will be surrounded by 17 Christmas trees.
 Book your visit with Santa in advance!